-Most of the time HPV infection is not serious, does not have any symptoms, and will go away on its own without treatment.
+Most of the time HPV infection does not have any symptoms, and will go away on its own without treatment.
 The virus is most commonly found on the genitals and anus.
 It is found less often on the mouth or in the throat.

 Of the more than 100 types of HPV, about 40 of these affect the genitals.
-Two types cause 70 per cent of cancers of the cervix, plus a number of less common cancers of the throat, anus, penis, vagina and vulva.
+Two types cause 70 per cent of cancers of the cervix, plus some less common cancers of the throat, anus, penis, vagina and vulva.

-Two other types of HPV cause most of the cases of genital warts, which are flat or cauliflower-like bumps that occur in the genital area.
+Two other types of HPV cause most cases of genital warts, which are flat or cauliflower-like bumps that occur in the genital area.

 It is possible to have more than 1 type of HPV infection at the same time.
-For an accurate diagnosis, all suspicious bumps and lesions should be checked by a health care professional.
+For an accurate diagnosis, a health care provider should check all suspicious bumps and lesions.
 Cervical cancer that is caused by HPV is detected using a Pap test, which is a routine part of a female sexual health exam.

 How is HPV spread?

-HPV is spread by skin-to-skin contact.
+HPV spreads by skin-to-skin contact.
 This can be during oral, vaginal or anal sex, or during any other sexual activity in which skin-to-skin contact takes place.

 How common is HPV infection?

 Three out of 4 sexually active people will get at least one HPV infection at some time in their lives.
 The more sexual partners you have, the higher the possibility of getting an HPV infection.